google/opencasebook/patents.md

 affirmed based on legal estoppel).

-Although judicially implied licenses are rare under any doctrine, Mitsubishi proved that the “entire course of conduct” between the parties over a six-year period led Mitsubishi to infer consent to manufacture and sell the patented products.
+Although judicially implied licenses are rare under any doctrine, Mitsubishi proved that the "entire course of conduct" between the parties over a six-year period led Mitsubishi to infer consent to manufacture and sell the patented products.
 See *De Forest*, 273 U.S. at 241, 47 S.Ct. at 367.
 Furthermore, the level of interaction between the parties while Mitsubishi